 - An employee of the month declaration backed with a cash prize and appreciation letter

-Such small things bring a big difference and certainly empowers customer service.
+Such small things bring a big difference and certainly empower customer service.

-Mentoring by senior people in the workplace also inspires in setting new goals.
-According to Accountemps report, 93% of the workers surveyed said goal setting is important to their work performance, yet for some professionals, those discussions with managers never happen.
+Mentoring by senior people in the workplace also encourages setting new goals.
+93% of the workers surveyed said goal setting is important to their work performance, yet for some professionals, those discussions with managers never happen.

 - Increased knowledge transfer